Ijee/Amazeing/README.md

 Contributions are welcome! :heart:

-**If you like what you see and just want to show some appreciation you can buy me a coffee [at ko-fi](https://ko-fi.com/ijeee).**
+**If you like what you see and just want to show some appreciation you can do so at [ko-fi](https://ko-fi.com/ijeee).**

-Code comments only when necessary but always for functions.
-There are quite a few TODOs in this project and I haven't come around to creating issues instead.
-Some of them might be a good start for a first pull request.
-Please shoot me a message first to avoid unnecessary work.
+In general there are quite a few TODOs in this project and I haven't come around to creating issues instead.

-- This project also adheres to the [conventional commits](https://www.conventionalcommits.org/) standard.
+Some of them might be a good start for a first pull request and some may just sound really confusing because it is either based on old information or just poorly written.

+Either way please create an issue first to avoid unnecessary work and to check if the feature/bug in question is something that you can work on.
+While I appreciate any help I can get this project is stil something I created for me to keep on learning from.
+PRs without any kind of discussion beforehand will almost certainly not be accepted.

+There certainly are bugs present in the algorithms itself and fixing those kind of issues will always take priority over new features in general.

 - Please respect the [Angular style guide](https://angular.io/guide/styleguide) for contributions.
+- This project also adheres to [conventional commits](https://www.conventionalcommits.org/).
+- Code comments only when necessary but always for functions.

 **Note:** The project is based on my other project which is quite boring in comparison to be honest.
 Have a look [here](https://github.com/Ijee/Game-of-Life-Angular).